Early Life and Education of Ben Affleck: A Complete Timeline

 2013: Matching Donations to A-T Children's Project

-2014: Appears on Finding Your Roots
+2014: Appeared on Finding Your Roots

 Loading Video...

-In 2014, Ben Affleck engaged in a discussion about the relationship between liberal principles and Islam during an appearance on Real Time with Bill Maher.
+In 2014, Ben Affleck engaged in a widely-shared discussion about the relationship between liberal principles and Islam during an appearance on Real Time with Bill Maher.

-2014: Naming 1966 Chevelle as Guilty Pleasure
+2014: Guilty Pleasure: 1966 Chevelle

 From 2015, Ben Affleck, Jennifer Garner, and their children were regularly photographed at Methodist church services in Los Angeles.